Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 194.  ### Question194
 Where does Smoke testing originate from?

-- [ ] Comes from a comprehensive type of hardware testing in which a device passes the test if it does not catch fire during a sample long time run
+- [ ] Comes from a comprehensive type of hardware testing in which a device passes the test if it does not catch fire during a sample long time run.
-- [ ] Comes from a basic type of hardware testing in which a device passes the test if it does not catch fire during a sample long time run
+- [ ] Comes from a basic type of hardware testing in which a device passes the test if it does not catch fire during a sample long time run.
-- [x] Comes from a basic type of hardware testing in which a device passes the test if it does not catch fire the first time it turns on
+- [x] Comes from a basic type of hardware testing in which a device passes the test if it does not catch fire the first time it turns on.
-- [ ] Comes from a comprehensive type of hardware testing in which a device passes the test if it does not catch fire the first time it turns on
+- [ ] Comes from a comprehensive type of hardware testing in which a device passes the test if it does not catch fire the first time it turns on.

 _[⬆ Back to Top](#table-of-contents)_